Department Safety and Emergency Plan (PDF [Portable Document Format File] , 1.42MB)

 - For more detail about each hazard, please see Know Your Hazards, below.

 In the event of an emergency or natural disaster the campus community will be notified as prominently as possible through several means of communication.
-This includes UTDAlert, the Outdoor Warning System, Indoor Warning System, UT Dallas Homepage, campus status hotline, fire alarm systems, and local media.
+This includes UTDAlert, the Outdoor Warning System, Indoor Warning System, UT Dallas Homepage, fire alarm systems, and local media.

 UT Dallas will send you email and text alerts in the event of an emergency or disruption to normal University operations.
 The message will be sent to the email and telephone number listed in University records.
 If you change your phone number or are not receiving information during tests conducted the first Wednesday of every month at noon, please log into Galaxy and update your number.
 Step-by-step instructions are provided.